 Lipinski Rural Initiatives Award

-The Lipinski Rural Initiatives Award aims to recognize innovative and transformational efforts to revitalize rural communities in the Northeast.
-The award is to recognize previous, existing and/or ongoing initiatives.
+The Lipinski Rural Initiatives Award is to recognize previous, existing and/or ongoing initiatives.
 It is not intended as a grant to fund future projects, although it is hoped the financial award and the recognition from receiving the award will enhance the recipients’ ability to continue to make a positive impact in the future.

 This award is not intended to recognize innovative production agriculture practices unless there is a broader impact beyond the farm level.

-Nominees should be based in Farm Credit East’s territory, although nominees from outside the territory may be eligible if the initiative for which they are being nominated is positively impacting the rural areas of Farm Credit East’s territory (Connecticut, Maine, Massachusetts, New Hampshire, New Jersey, New York and Rhode Island).
-Self nominations are permitted.
+Nominees should be based in Farm Credit East’s territory, although nominees from outside the territory may be eligible if the initiative for which they are being nominated is positively impacting the rural areas of Farm Credit East’s territory (Connecticut, Maine, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island and Vermont).
+Self-nominations are permitted.

 Funds will be provided directly to the recipient.
 Awards will be made at the sole discretion of the selection committee.